This post offers 45+ ideas for surviving a boring lecture.

 You’ve got no distractions (except your exceptionally boring professor) and a table to start focussing.
-Imagine leaving this lecture with an essay plan down in writing!
+Imagine leaving this lecture with a quickly written essay plan!

 You’ll get home feeling like you accomplished something with your trip to university for the day, while also knowing you didn’t miss anything from the lecture.